Sespia

-Fossils of the best known species, the cat-sized S. californica, have been found California and are known from literally thousands of specimens.
-The largest species, the goat-sized S. ultima, is known from late Oligocene deposits in Nebraska.
-S. ultima was once placed in a separate, monotypic, genus as Megasespia middleswarti.
+Fossils of the best known species, the cat-sized S. californica, have been found in California and are known from literally thousands of specimens.
+The largest species, the goat-sized S. ultima, is known from Late Oligocene deposits in Nebraska.
+S. ultima was once placed in a separate monotypic genus as Megasespia middleswarti.
 Other species were once placed within Leptauchenia.

+Palaeoecology

+Paired analysis of its dental mesowear and microwear suggests that S. nitida was a folivorous browser.